 Course # Course Name Grade Recommendations Credits 420 AP Chemistry+ 11-12 85 in Algebra 2 A and be concurrently enrolled in Pre-Calculus or Calculus.
-An unweighted grade of 85 in Honors Chemistry or 93 in CP Chemistry 6 Dual Credit Eligible
+An unweighted grade of 85 in Honors Chemistry or 93 in CP Chemistry 5 Dual Credit Eligible intend to pursue a career in physical sciences, engineering or medicine.

-This course is intended for students who have an interest in continuing their chemistry education in a course that provides the curriculum and rigor of a general chemistry course at the collegiate level.
-This course meets the qualifications as a unit requirement for most colleges and universities.
-It is highly recommended for students who intend to pursue a career in physical sciences, engineering or medicine.
 There is a double period lab once per week.
 The student entering this course should have developed a working knowledge of algebra skills.
 AP Chemistry focus areas include the qualitative and quantitative aspects of solutions, gases, chemical equilibrium, thermodynamics, and kinetics.
 The laboratory experiments in this course involve the use of sophisticated instrumentation as well as computer-based activities.
 Development of laboratory skills will be included in the course content and safe laboratory behavior must be practiced at all times.
 Some individual research is expected, and students must set aside adequate time to complete coursework.
 Students are encouraged to take the AP Chemistry examination.